syedjafer/makereading-post-backups/cl1376kjh02ufnsnv5ub03bcu.md

 In this article, we are going to see the different types of Mean and their functionalities.
 It's one of the most important concepts of statistics, a crucial subject to learn machine learning.

+### Colab Notebook

+All the code executed in this article can be found in this [notebook](https://colab.research.google.com/drive/1a5as7bJ7-sKKsjakRFBR49NYf0usC6x6?usp=sharing).
+Please take a copy and try executing it to have happy learning.

 ### Arithmetic Mean

 #### **Logic**